sophiegroenwold/sophiegroenwold_proj03/lab.md

 ### Step 3: Find the other bugs

 The starter code contains the bug you just found plus 3 other bugs, for a total of four.
 For the rest of this lab, you'll use GDB to find them.

+The `cout` statements are there to demonstrate to you what the problem is -- don't use more of them to debug!
+This will benefit you in future work you complete for this class.

+Feel free to use these commands as a reference:

 #### GDB commands: